Skip to content

 Saint Patrick Centre

-Learn about the life and legacy of Saint Patrick at this modern exhibition centre.
+Learn about Saint Patrick’s life and legacy at this modern exhibition centre.
 The interactive displays, artefacts, and multimedia presentations provide an engaging experience for all ages.
 Check out the Saint Patrick Centre website to keep up to date with what’s on and to book your tickets.

 Inch Abbey

 Explore the ruins of this 12th-century Cistercian abbey, located just outside of Downpatrick.
-The picturesque setting along the River Quoile also makes for a great spot for photography, picnics and simply enjoying the natural surroundings.
+The picturesque setting along the River Quoile is also an excellent spot for photography, picnics, and simply enjoying the natural surroundings.

 Explore Things to Do in County Down

-The suggestions we have listed above are by no means a complete list of all the things to do in County Down, but they will hopefully provide some inspiration and guidance for your next visit to the county.
+The suggestions we have listed above are by no means a complete list of all the things to do in County Down, but they will hopefully provide some inspiration and guidance for your next visit.

 If you want to see more of what Northern Ireland has to offer, check out the following blogs: Things to do in Mayo | Things to do in Antrim | Things to do in Derry | Things to do in Fermanagh | Things to do in Armagh | Things to do in Tyrone | Things to do in Monaghan | Things to do in Roscommon | Things to do in Northern Ireland for Couples | Things to do in Northern Ireland for Families | Things to do in Donegal | Things to do in Sligo | Things to do in Leitrim | Things to do in Louth | Things to do in Cavan.